What is astrophysics and what is it used for?

 • Classic mechanics: Developed by Newton, it explains the movement of celestial bodies.

 • Electromagnetism: Based on Maxwell's discoveries, it describes how light and other electromagnetic waves behave.
+What role does energy play in modern physics?

 • Quantum mechanics: Introduced by Max Planck, it studies microscopic phenomena, essential to understanding nuclear reactions in stars.